-Copy and Printer Paper includes unbound paper products primarily composed of virgin wood-based fibers, recycled fibers, or other natural fibers.
-Product types include copy paper, printer paper, card stock, and photo paper.
+Unbound paper products primarily composed of virgin wood-based fibers, recycled fibers, or other natural fibers used for arts and crafts.
+Includes, but is not limited to, drawing paper, construction paper, and watercolor paper.
+Does not include copy and printer paper, sketchbooks, or foam boards.